antoniocasero/Panels/README.md

 to the container, expanding and collapsing.
 It will take care of the safe area

-Then in your main viewcontroller, where the panel is presented:
+Then in your  ViewController, where the panel is presented:

 ```swift
 class YourViewController: UIViewController